ngs-lang/ngs/doc/ngslang.1.md

 NGS is an alternative shell.
 At it's core is a domain-specific language that was specifically designed to be a shell language.

 NGS is under development.
 The language part is already good enough to write some useful scripts.
-CLI does not exist yet.
-It will be written using the same language.
+The CLI still doesn't exist and will be written using the same language.

 # Running ngs scripts